One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Finish the day in the East End of London.
 Traditionally a multicultural, working-class neighborhood, the area is edgy, bohemian and hip.

-Catch the tail end of the Spitalfields Market before vendors pack up their antiques and bric-a-brac wares.
-Shop for vintage goods and seek out street art murals along Brick Lane and in the side streets of Shoreditch.
-If you are fascinated by true crime, join a guide for a tour about the notorious killer, Jack the Ripper.
+Shop for vintage goods and seek out street art murals along Brick Lane and the streets of Shoreditch.
+If you are fascinated by true crime, join a tour about the notorious Jack the Ripper.

 Travel Tip for Day 5